REST API Documentation

 Using Abstract Items for Search

 Abstract items are the best way to create filters on the fly in our API.
 You will not be able to create as advanced queries as the filter option, but you do not depend on any filter being set up beforehand.
-Check out Cookbook section Searching with the Abstract items endpoint for details on how you can select the items you want to be synced from Jama.
+Check out the Cookbook section Searching with the Abstract items endpoint for details on how you can select the items you want to be synced from Jama.

 Once you have defined the query you want to use, you should be able to page through all the results in an initial import.
-After that you may use the 'lastActivityDate' query parameter with /abstractitems to find what has changed since your last sync window.
-You can learn more about the what activities update the last activity date in cookbook section What triggers the Last Activity Date?.
+After that, you may use the ‘lastActivityDate’ query parameter with /abstractitems to find what has changed since your last sync window.
+You can learn more about what activities update the last activity date in the cookbook section What triggers the Last Activity Date?.

 Pros: